cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

         - name: DHCPSERVER
           value: "kea" # DHCP server used on our server
       ports:
-        - containerPort: 1853 # DNS over TLS for all networks
-          protocol: TCP
-          hostPort: 1853
         - containerPort: 1053
           protocol: UDP
           hostPort: 1053